Collection Development Policy

 Selection Guidelines

 The Libraries will provide access to materials in all appropriate formats and subject areas, and provide appropriate means of discovery.
 The UNT Libraries bases collection development decisions on objective and subjective evidence via continuous assessment.
-Requests to acquire materials in untested or inaccessible formats will be referred to the Associate Dean for Collection Management for approval.
+Requests to acquire materials in untested or inaccessible formats will be referred to the Senior Associate University Librarian for approval.
 Exceptions to the stated guidelines will be evaluated on a case-by-case basis as necessary by the Collection Development Department.

 In striving to meet its obligations within the limits of its resources, the UNT Libraries will follow these guidelines for the general collections.